ga-dc/pbj-project2-code-review/readme.md

 # Project 2 Code Review

-For this exercise, we'll be forming pairs, and reviewing each other on each others projects!
+For this exercise, we'll be forming pairs, and reviewing each other on our projects!

 The goal is to take some time to improve your code, with the help of a dedicated second pair of eyes.
-Each team member will get ~50 minutes of help improving their code.
+Each team member will get ~40 minutes of help improving their code.

-**Note**: you should **not** be implementing any new functionality during this exercise, only **refactoring existing code / features.**
+**Note**: you should **not** be implementing any new functionality during this exercise, only **reviewing / refactoring existing code.**

 ## Before You Begin
-Push the latest copy of your project to GitHub, so we can give you the most accurate feedback possible.
+Push the latest copy of your project to GitHub, so your partner can give you the most accurate feedback possible.

 ## Objective
 - Imagine trying to get this code presentable to an employer.